juchertb/ReactMaterialUIShowcase/readme.txt

     Run this in Command Prompt to clear the gh cache and then try "npm run deploy" again: rmdir /s /q node_modules\.cache\gh-pages
 26. [DONE as much as I could] Cleanup code.
 I am getting a lot of warnings for unused imports or variables
 27. Implement Billings page from Account\Billing in sample project https://mui.com/store/previews/otis-admin-pro-material-dashboard-react/
+    - Finish footer: needs adjustments on narrow screens.
+Left part and right links should be layed out vertically
+    - Adjust components on page for narrow screens